furkan000/bachelor-thesis/README.md

 ## How to run the DSFU
 - Make sure node and npm are installed and ports 8000, 8001 and 8002 are available
-- Run node-webrtc-sfu by `npm install; node index.js`
+- Run node-dsfu-router by `npm install; node index.js`
 - Run kurento-furkan-dsfu-1 and kurento-furkan-dsfu-2 (see above)
 - go to http://localhost:8001/ in multiple tabs